Pricing your Candid product can be surprisingly difficult.

 Create groups and one-on-one products targeted at different types of people in your audience, different goals, different content formats, and of course, different pricing points.

 Be sure to factor in your time as well.
 Don’t set yourself up for burnout because you take on too many customers, or you reply too frequently or make yourself too available.
 You’re in charge, set your terms and price your time well.

-Candid and WhatsApp can be wonderful tools to make money with, to build connections through conversations, and ultimately a pathway for you to establish a fulfilling business off the back of the hard work you put in to build your audience.
+Candid and chat apps you already use can be wonderful tools to make money with, to build connections through conversations, and ultimately a pathway for you to establish a fulfilling business off the back of the hard work you put in to build your audience.

 Now get out there and test those product ideas!